-- All drives are accessible from the front of the server.
-A hard drive can be installed and removed from the front of the chassis without removing the top chassis cover. - Depending upon your system's configuration, your system may have one or more drives already installed.
+- For the F618H6-FTL+/FTPTL+ server, all hard drives are fixed on the motherboard tray and can only be retrieved by removing the top cover. - Depending upon your system's configuration, your system may have one or more drives already installed.
 If you need to install hard drives, please refer to Chapter 6.